API Platform is the most advanced API platform, in any framework or language.

 1st step require components

-diagram - Left client orders - bottom api sends a message "prepare" kitchen, - pizza prepared kitchen updates the order (ie patch) - on the right, we send a "deliver" message - pizza delivered in 5
+- Left client orders - bottom api sends a message "prepare" kitchen, - pizza prepared kitchen updates the order (ie patch) - on the right, we send a "deliver" message - pizza delivered in 5

 src/Entity/Order.php